Robocraft: 2015

-On February 18, 2015, the "Dawn of the Megabots" update was released.
+On February 18, the "Dawn of the Megabots" update was released.
 This features a wide array of updates including new matching systems.
 "Megaboss" and "Challenge Mode", and rotor blades were introduced to let players construct "New helicopter style Copter Class Robots."
 These were all introduced alongside many new updates.

-On April 30, 2015, "Respawned and Overclocked" was another large update, which completely changed the core gameplay.
+On April 30, "Respawned and Overclocked" was another large update, which completely changed the core gameplay.
 The robot-building remained unchanged, but the battles were given new mechanics, such as Protonium Crystals that must be destroyed instead of the previous goal of capturing the enemy base.
 Also added were Fusion Shields, SCU's, Fusion Towers, and Overclocking, as well as other changes such as rebalancing armor and healing.

-On June 24, 2015, the controversial update "Team Orders" was released.
+On June 24, the controversial update "Team Orders" was released.
 Most restrictions found in this update were later removed in Robocraft: Unleashed due to a heated response from the player community.
 A new ping system was added that allowed players to send messages to teammates on the map including: "On My Way", "Danger", and "Go Here".
 The current Surrender Vote, Leaver Penalty, and Battle Stats Screen were first implemented in this update.
-This update also reduced the number of towers in Battle Arena mode from 4 to 3, to "Give one team a constant advantage".
+This update also reduced the number of towers in Battle Arena mode from 4 to 3, to "give one team a constant advantage".

-On July 28, 2015, Robocraft: Unleashed was released.
+On July 28, Robocraft: Unleashed was released.
 This update removed a variety of build and combat restrictions implemented in the Team Orders update.

-On August 27, 2015, Legends of the Pit became live.
+On August 27, "Legends of the Pit" became live.
 This update introduced the long-anticipated game mode "The Pit" currently only available in custom games.

-On September 24, 2015, the update Share, Drive, Fight became available to all players.
+On September 24, the update "Share, Drive, Fight" became available to all players.
 This update included the Community Robot Factory, a place to buy, rent, and sell robots designed by users.
-A Single Player Mode was also introduced featuring AI enemy combatants.
+A single player mode was also introduced featuring AI enemy combatants.

-On December 17, 2015, the update Full Spectrum Combat was released.
+On December 17, the update "Full Spectrum Combat" was released.
 This was the first update to implement The Vision proposed by FreeJam on their forums.
-This update included an update to the Unity 5 game engine, the ability to paint cubes, and the collapse of all armor cubes to one type (replacing the original tier system).
-However, a variety of new armor cube shapes were introduced.
+This update included an update to the Unity 5 game engine, the ability to paint cubes, and the collapse of all armor cubes to one type (replacing the original tier system), but a variety of new armor cube shapes were introduced.
 In addition, up to 25 garage slots are now free for all users.
 Hotly debated on the forums was the removal of the Pilot seat, a notable design feature since the early days of Robocraft.
 The Megaseat was also converted to the Mega Module, and it is extinct from purchase forever, although players who had an existing inventory get a chance to keep it.